 Incoming search terms:

-- indemnification california for expenses in responding to subpoena
+- Should I charge a customer for responding to a subpoena

 - subpoena copying costs in illinois